phonedotcom/API-SDK-ruby/docs/AccountsApi.md

 }

 begin
-  #Get a list of accounts visible to the authenticated user or client
+  #Get a list of accounts visible to the authenticated user or client.
   result = api_instance.list_accounts(opts)
   p result
 rescue SwaggerClient::ApiError => e